akamiru/sort/README.md

 |--------|--------------:|-------:|-----------:|-----------:|-----------:|
 | enwik8 |   100.000.000 |  2.226 |      2.152 |      2.222 |  **2.151** |
 | enwik9 | 1.000.000.000 | 39.441 |     29.607 |     39.493 | **29.537** |

+The OMP Version is libdivsufsort compiled with OpenMP.
+While both trsort and daware are single threaded the times are quite influenced for small files and therefore included in the benchmark.

 ####benchmark results for Manzini's Corpus (times include ONLY the trsort/daware calls):